Make your own sushi – nigiri, maki and more

 Let’s start with the most important ingredient: sushi rice.
 If it doesn’t have the right consistency, everything will fall apart – literally.
 The right condiments are also very important.

-All you need is sushi rice, a little Kikkoman Seasoned Vinegar for Sushi Rice to provide the typical flavour, and a cooking pot.
+All you need is sushi rice, a little Kikkoman Seasoning for Sushi Rice to provide the typical flavour, and a cooking pot.
 You can find a detailed tutorial by a professional sushi chef here:

 Kikkoman’s tip: If you’re not going to be using the sushi rice straight away, cover it with a damp cloth so that it doesn’t dry out.

 Although chefs roll the rice for the more well-known kinds of sushi, they form it into small mounds to make nigiri.
 The mounds are then topped with a thin slice of raw fish, omelette (tamagoyaki) or other ingredient.
 Here’s how to make it yourself:

 Kikkoman’s tip: When you come to eat the nigiri, make sure you only dip the fish – not the rice – carefully in the soy sauce.
 Otherwise, the nigiri will quickly fall apart.

 Maki sushi: how to make the classic rolls